scott-griffiths/bitstring/doc/array.rst

     Note that the typecodes must include an endianness character to give the byte ordering.
     This is more like the ``struct`` module typecodes, and is different to the ``array.array`` typecodes which are always native-endian.

-    The correspondence between the big-endian type codes and bitstring format codes is given in the table below.
+    The correspondence between the big-endian type codes and bitstring dtype strings is given in the table below.

     =========   ===================
-    Type code   bitstring format
+    Type code   bitstring dtype
     =========   ===================
     ``'>b'``     ``'int8'``
     ``'>B'``     ``'uint8'``